wesselrijk/XENON1T_NikhefProject/README.md

 # XENON1T_NikhefProject

-This is the repository used for the final project of the 'Nikhef Project' course of the 'Physics and Astronomy' Master's programme of the Universiteit van Amsterdam for 2019/20 semester 2 period 2 & 3.
+This is the working repository used for the final project of the 'Nikhef Project' course of the 'Physics and Astronomy' Master's programme of the Universiteit van Amsterdam for 2019/20 semester 2 period 2 & 3.

 ## Members
 - Marjolein Heidotting (our benevolent dictator)